NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 ===================

-When probabilistic predictions are mentioned Bayesian approaches are the first thing that come to one's mind.
+When probabilistic predictions are mentioned Bayesian approaches are the first thing that comes to one's mind.
-We have explored various approaches but none of them proved to be good enough.
-The main issues arise from the fact that in Bayesian approaches one needs to set prior for the noise distribution (i.e. for :math:`P(y|X)`) and explicitly define the relationship of noise and model inputs.
+We have explored various approaches but none of them worked well enough.
+The main issues arise from the fact that in Bayesian approaches one needs to set a prior for the noise distribution (i.e. for :math:`P(y|X)`) and explicitly define the relationship of noise and model inputs.
 These could be set to something simple: for example that the :math:`P(y|X)` is normal with standard deviation being a linear combination of input features.
-Based on our experience and dataset we have seen and tested - this is not true for most of the cases.
+Based on our experience and datasets we have seen and tested - this is not true for most of the cases.
 Other approaches would be more flexible - for example assumption that :math:`P(y|X)` is a mixture of Gaussians and that the relationship between parameters of the mixture and input features are more complex than linear (e.g. higher order polynomials with interactions).
 This on the other hand was hard to implement correctly, had issues with